-The main system is located at the CBC/TVO tower east of Chatham.
-A Kendecom Mark 4-CR repeater is equipped with autopatch and interfaced with a Hall Voter System.
-The input signal is reveived from a Sinclair 4 bay VHF antenna mounted at the 460' level, using 7/8" Andrews feedline.
-There is also a Sinclair 4 bay UHF antenna at the same level to accomodate the remote receive sites.
+The main system used to be located at a broadcast tower east of Chatham, where we operated a Kendecom Mark 4-CR repeater equipped with autopatch and interfaced with a Hall Voter System.
+The input signal was reveived from a Sinclair 4 bay VHF antenna mounted at the 460' level, using 7/8" Andrews feedline.
+There was also a Sinclair 4 bay UHF antenna at the same level to accomodate the remote receive sites.

 Each remote receive site is equipped with a Kendecom crossband repeater that monitors the input frequency of 147.720, and retransmits it back to the main site on a unique UHF frequency.
 There are remote sites in Windsor, Leamington, Belle River, Chatham, Ridgetown and Shetland, with another planned for London.
-These sites receive only - the signal on 147.120 always originates from the main site.
+These sites receive only - the signal on 147.120 originates from several diverse on-channel transmitters around the community.

-The VHF signal is received by the main Kendecom receiver.
-The UHF antenna feeds an 8-way Sinclair splitter, and a Kendecom MR4 receiver for each remote site.
-There is also a diversity VHF receiver with a beam antenna at a lower level.
+The VHF signal was received at the tower site by the main Kendecom receiver.
+The UHF antenna fed an 8-way Sinclair splitter, and a Kendecom MR4 receiver for each remote site.
+There was also a diversity VHF receiver with a beam antenna at a lower level.

-Audio from each receiver is fed into the voter, where the SNR is analyzed.
-The best signal is passed to the transmitter.
-Most remote sites use a 100 Hertz PL, but the main site is open.
+Audio from each receiver was fed into the voter, where the SNR was analyzed.
+The best signal was passed to the transmitter.
+Most remote sites use a 100 Hertz PL.
 The user need only key up and talk - the repeater and voter do all the work.
-The squelch is double-level, so a PL will let you in with a lower signal.

 The repeater used to transmit 1 kW with a 3CX800A7 amplifier.
-Now, the transmitter feeds a 600 watt TPL amplifier, with provision for automatically folding back the power during enhanced propagation.
-The feedline is 7/8" Andrews hardline, running up to a Sinclair 4 bay VHF antenna at 570'.
-This combination provides in excess of 2 kW of ERP, making this one of the most powerful systems in Ontario.
+This was replaced with a 600 watt TPL solid-state amplifier, with provision for automatically folding back the power during enhanced propagation.
+The feedline used was 7/8" Andrews hardline, running up to a Sinclair 4 bay VHF antenna at 570'.
+This combination provided in excess of 2 kW of ERP, making it one of the most powerful systems in Ontario in its time.

-Remember that no matter which remote receiver is picking up the signal, only the main site transmits.
-When pointing a beam antenna, you may be hitting a receive site that is not on the same heading as the main tower.
+Remember that no matter which remote receiver is picking up the signal, the best signal is transmitted.
+When pointing a beam antenna, you may be hitting a receive site that is not on the same heading as the transmitter.